Reward your students’ hard work with any of these fun ideas. Keep it contained in the classroom or involve the whole school!

 Get the entire campus involved so everyone can help sell tickets, decorate the stage, operate the music, take care of the lighting, sell snacks, judge rehearsals for appropriateness, and record the event so you can all enjoy your school talent show all over again.

-Silly Certificates Using premade elementary-style certificates found at any teacher store, create a set of silly certificates for your homeroom class, your favorite class, or all of your students.
+Using premade elementary-style certificates found at any teacher supply store, create a set of silly certificates for your homeroom class, your favorite class or all of your students.
 Help them relive the happy moments you shared together as a classroom family, whether with silly nicknames or little unforgettable moments.
 Awards for Best Paper Passer, Favorite Helper, Brightest Smile or Greatest Laugh are some generic awards you might offer.
-Attach some shiny stickers, a sweet-smelling pencil or cheery bookmark and you’ll have a great little ceremony to help your students remember the fun they had learning in your classroom.
+Attach some shiny stickers, a sweet-smelling pencil or cheery bookmark and you will have a great little ceremony to help your students remember the fun they had learning in your classroom.

-Video Yearbook Share and scan your collection of pictures from the school year and assemble them into a memorable video yearbook using a program like Windows Movie Maker or iMovie for Macs.
-Throw in a few fun, funky songs with a tear-jerker or two and leave the last screen for a personal message to your students and you’ll soon have your kid does alternating between laughter and tears.
-But it’s all in good fun.
-Nothing like taking a technologically savvy trip down memory lane together.
+Scan your collection of pictures from the school year and assemble them into a memorable video yearbook using a program such as Windows Movie Maker or iMovie for Macs.
+Throw in a few fun, funky songs with a tearjerker or two and display a personal message to your student on the final screen.
+Your kiddos will alternate between laughter and tears, but all in good fun.
+Nothing like taking a digital trip down memory lane together.

-Karaoke Party Break out the tunes, pass out the microphones, and get ready to crank up the volume!
-You will really be surprised to hear the shyest students get up and sing their favorite songs before their classmates.
-Make sure all music lyrics are appropriate for a school event, students have easy access to a screen where lyrics are posted, and discourage booing or heckling.
-Everyone should have a chance to feel like a star, even if it’s only for the length of a song.
+Break out the tunes, pass out the microphones and get ready to crank up the volume!
+You may be surprised to hear even the shyest students get up and sing their favorite songs before their classmates.
+Make sure all music lyrics are appropriate for a school event, students have easy access to a screen displaying lyrics and booing or heckling is discouraged.
+Everyone should have a chance to feel like a star, even if it is only for the length of a song.

-Tongue Twister Competition Have a book of tongue twisters lying around?
-Line up your competing kids in rows and project the tongue twister on your projection screen so others can see what is being said or not said.
+Have a book of tongue twisters lying around?
+Line up your competing kids in rows and display tongue twisters on your projection screen so others can see what their classmates are attempting to say.
 Their cheeks and ribs will ache with laughter by the time your students finish this activity.

 Last Minute Reminders